18 Growing Delivery Companies & Startups (2024)

 What they do: Nuro’s ubiquitous self-driving delivery vehicles deliver everything from a Domino’s Pizza to medicine from CVS and even a burrito bowl from Chipotle.
 The vessel itself is a zero-emission, electric propulsion car with maximum protection for pedestrians like emergency braking and a rounded front end.

-Nuro was the first company to have a commercial deployment permit by California, one of the most difficult places to receive a self-driving license fit for public roads.
+Nuro was the first company to have a commercial deployment permit from California, one of the most difficult places to receive a self-driving license fit for public roads.

 Conclusion